scrtlabs/catalyst/docs/source/live-trading.rst

 Advanced Options
 ^^^^^^^^^^^^^^^^

-In live and paper mode, in addition to the OHLCV data, the order book information is accessible as well.
+In live and paper mode, in addition to the OHLCV data, the order book information is accessible as well, by running
-By running the following code, a dictionary representing the order book in depth of 10 for `etc_btc` in Bitfinex will be returned:
+`get_orderbook API function <https://enigma.co/catalyst/appendix.html#catalyst.api.get_orderbook>`_.
+For example:

 .. code-block:: bash

-    context.exchanges['bitfinex'].get_orderbook(symbol('etc_btc'), order_type='all', limit=10)
+    get_orderbook(symbol('etc_btc'), order_type='all', limit=10)

+The following example returns a dictionary representing the order book in depth of 10 for `etc_btc` in Bitfinex.
 It is possible to retrieve only the bids or the asks from the order book by passing ``'bids'`` or ``'asks'`` in the ``order_type`` argument (by default this parameter receives the ``'all'`` value).